Take part in the smart solution

 - be a government agency or a private road operator (although Google may make an exception to this requirement at its sole discretion in rare circumstances);

-- complete the CCP membership application and execute Google’s Traffic Data Cross-License Terms and Conditions OR execute Google's CCP Contract; and
+- complete the CCP membership application and execute The Waze Traffic Data API Additional Terms OR execute Google's CCP Contract; and

-- possess real-time traffic-related data, and have all of the rights needed to provide the data to Google in compliance with the Traffic Data Cross-License Terms and Conditions.
+- possess real-time traffic-related data, and have all of the rights needed to provide the data to Google in compliance with the Waze Traffic Data API Additional Terms.

 Partner will not submit an application for membership in the CCP unless it meets all of the above requirements.